KeigoAlexTanaka/js-react-introduction-and-props/README.md

 Let's make it more interesting.

-Rather than displaying the hardcoded data, let's change the event data dynamically.
+Rather than displaying the hardcoded data, let's change the hello data dynamically.

-The question is, how do we add a name to our `Event` component without hardcoding it?
+The question is, how do we add a name to our `Hello` component without hardcoding it?

 Find out!
-Try it yourself alongside [this video](https://generalassembly.wistia.com/medias/gchiu63slo) in [this codepen](https://codepen.io/susir/pen/vxWypq) _(note: right click both for new tab!)_
+Try it yourself alongside [this video](https://generalassembly.wistia.com/medias/gchiu63slo) in [this codepen](https://codepen.io/celestelayne/pen/axBvyw?editors=0010) _(note: right click both for new tab!)_

 ### You Do - Hello World Exercise